Feed Optimisation A/B Title Testing Playbook

 Run in steady water: Predictable categories, no big promos, no price yo-yo.
 Enforce budget parity, identical bidding/targets and the same CPC bounds; no “helpful” mid-flight tweaks.

-2–4 weeks is usually enough for signals without wasting time on a loser.
+2–4 weeks is usually enough time to wait for signals without wasting time on a loser.

 Testing Platform: We run title tests through FeedHero, our proprietary feed management platform, to create clean splits, enforce parity and keep audit-trail reporting honest.

 Lane = one side of the A/B test (Control or Variant): a ring-fenced set of SKUs with its own budget and identical bidding.
-Keeping lanes separate makes the test fair and the readout honest.
+Keeping lanes separate ensures the test is fair and the results are accurate.

 Silhouette wearing headphones against a blue background, suggesting ‘remixing’ title structure